What are COVID vaccine certificates and how will they affect travellers? We have the answers below.

 - What are COVID vaccine certificates for travel?

-- How would I get a COVID vaccine certification?
+- How can I get a COVID vaccine certificate for travel?

-- What are the potential benefits of vaccine certificates?
+- What are the potential benefits of digital vaccine certificates and health certificates?

-- How do I prove my vaccine status in the meantime?
+- How do I prove my vaccine status?

-- Where else can I use a vaccine certificate?
+- Where else can I use health apps to prove my vaccination status?

-- Which countries have said they will accept COVID vaccine certificates?
+- Which countries have said they will accept health apps as proof of vaccination for travel?

 - What are the current challenges?